Economic Programs Staff

 Dedrick Muhammad is the Senior Director of Economic Programs for the NAACP and Executive Director of the Financial Freedom Center.
 As Senior Director, Mr. Muhammad's responsibilities include the totality of work coming from the NAACP Economic Department, overseeing the Financial Freedom Center as well as leading the NAACP Economic Department in meeting the great economic challenges faced by the nation.

-Lillian D. Bowie
+Lillian D. Singh

 Charles R. Lowery, Jr.

 Charles R. Lowery, Jr. is the Director of Fair Lending and Inclusion at the NAACP where he oversees compliance with the NAACP’s Responsible Mortgage Lending Principles and coordinates the role of the NAACP regarding national issues in the mortgage lending and consumer financial services arenas.

 Dawn Chase is the Manager of Diversity and Inclusion at the NAACP.
 As the Manager of Diversity and Inclusion, Ms. Chase's responsibilities include cultivating partnerships and programs that create opportunity for enhancing the economic stability of people of color.
 She is also responsible for managing over fifty corporate partnerships that support our corporate fairness and diversity initiative.

 Sabrina Terry is the Manager of Community Economic Development for the NAACP National Economic Department.
 Ms. Terry provides research and project management support to the Director of Strategic Partnerships, including developing activities, tools and programs to promote the department's economic advocacy agenda; strengthening and developing a racial economic inequality narrative that is used throughout the department's work; and managing the department's data collection procedures.